In this section...

 • Describe how their product works, evaluating what went well and what could be done differently

-• To create a pop up / slider card.
+• To create a slider mechanism

 Year 2